Having the same DNA, you might confuse the Dell XPS with the Dell Precision or vice versa. They might look alike, but they are different laptops.

 The Dell XPS series features ultrabooks that offer the best of all worlds.
 It is perfect when you do a little bit of everything.
 XPS lineups are premium ultrabooks that are powerful but not for most extensive workloads.
 Dell XPS caters to regular laptop users who don’t do the most hardware-intensive work.

 Dell built the XPS series to rival the Apple Macbook, which also works as a “jack of all trades” laptop.
-XPS series are well-rounded laptops in the premium lifestyle range for people looking for a high-performing and stylish laptop.
+XPS series are well-rounded laptops in the premium lifestyle range for people looking for daily tasks, light gaming, graphic designing, and video editing.

 Dell XPS vs Dell Precision: What’re the Differences?